 The application has been subject to consultation with the Council's Transportation Section with a view to assessing the impact of the proposal on highway safety.
-The response received confirms that the nearest of the proposed floodlights is located about 180m away from the public highway and as such, the proposed lighting will not result in any undue driver distraction.
-There are therefore no highway or pedestrian safety concerns with regard to the proposed floodlighting within the school grounds and as such, the proposal is considered to be acceptable and compliant with Policy AW5 and AW6 of the Rhondda Cynon Taf Local Development Plan.
+The response received indicates that there are no highway or pedestrian safety concerns with regard to the proposed floodlighting within the school grounds and as such, the proposal is considered to be acceptable in this regard and compliant with Policy AW5 and AW6 of the Rhondda Cynon Taf Local Development Plan.